 Control/Indicator Description ON/OFF Button Turns power ON or OFF.
 When held depressed for > 5 seconds initiates self test or data communications.
+If it is necessary to abort a shock when the unit is charged, pressing this button will discharge the unit.
 Indicator lights Illuminates to indicate which step rescuer must take to treat a victim.
-Shock Button Illuminates when the AED Plus is charged and ready to deliver a shock to the victim.
-When pressed, causes the charged and ready AED Plus to discharge its energy into the victim.
-When the AED Plus is not charged the lighted button is extinguished.
-Pressing this button initiates a voice prompt that indicates the number of defibrillator shocks delivered since the unit was powered on.
+Shock Indicator Illuminates when the Fully Automatic AED Plus is charged and in the process of delivering a shock to the victim.
+When the Fully Automatic AED Plus is not charged the lighted indicator is extinguished.
 Pictograms Icons that explain the series of steps needed for resuscitation and defibrillation.
 Status Indicator Illuminated check mark indicates the unit passed its last self test and is ready for use.
 Illuminated "X" indicates unit has failed its self test and is not ready for use LCD Display Displays elapsed time, shock count, user prompts, CPR compression depths and ECG waveforms.
-IrDA Port Provides a communications link between the defibrillator and a personal computer or another IrDA TM equipped device.
-PASS Cover (optional) Some AED Plus models include a cover that may be used as a shoulder support to aid victim airway management.
-The PASS can be ordered separately for other AED Plus models (see "Ordering Accessories" on page 27).
-Battery Compartment Holds 10 123A lithium manganese dioxide batteries used to power the unit.
-Electrode Connector Connector for attaching electrodes to the AED Plus.
+IrDA Port TM Provides a communications link between the defibrillator and a personal computer or another IrDA equipped device.
+PASS Cover (optional) Some Fully Automatic AED Plus models include a cover that may be used as a shoulder support to aid victim airway management.
+The PASS can be ordered separately for other Fully Automatic AED Plus models (see "Ordering Accessories" on page 27).
+Battery Compartment Holds 10 123 lithium manganese dioxide batteries used to power the unit.
+Electrode Connector Connector for attaching electrodes to the Fully Automatic AED Plus.
 Speaker Provides audio prompts and metronome beeps that direct rescuers on what to do during a rescue; also provides voice prompts to indicate if service is required.
 Microphone (optional) When voice recording option is installed, this microphone picks up and records ambient sounds, including rescuer's voice.

-Using the AED Plus Graphical User Interface
+Using the Fully Automatic AED Plus Graphical User Interface

-The AED Plus graphical user interface (see Figure 2) is visible on the top of the unit when the cover is removed.
+The Fully Automatic AED Plus graphical user interface (see Figure 2) is visible on the top of the unit when the cover is removed.
 The pictograms are reminders of the steps to follow when performing a rescue and reinforce instructions provided through voice prompts and optional display messages.